ZimmermanGroup/conformer-rl/docs/source/tutorial/customizing_env_advanced.rst

             return reward

-Notice that since this class only modifies the reward handler, it can be used with any observation handler and action handler (include all pre-built ones) as long as the implementation stays independent from the reward handler.
+Notice that since this class only modifies the reward handler, it can be used with any observation handler and action handler (including all pre-built ones) as long as the implementation stays independent from the reward handler.

 Finally, to use the environment we must register it with OpenAI gym::